chaoss/augur/docs/source/getting-started/guide-mac-os-x-augur/installation.rst

 Visualization API calls
 ---------------------------

-If you want to use the new Augur API Calls that generate downloadable graphics developed in the `https://github.com/chaoss/augur-community-reports` repository, you need to install the `geckodriver` on Mac OSX, at the system level.
+If you want to use the new Augur API Calls that generate downloadable graphics developed in the `https://github.com/chaoss/augur-community-reports` repository, you need to install the `geckodriver` on macOS, at the system level.
 This dependency exists because the Bokeh libraries we use for these APIs require a web browser engine.

-For Mac OSX you can use:
+For macOS you can use:

 .. code-block:: bash